Mon Carnet Client

 Your marketing consent

 Consent to marketing communications is entirely optional: it is never ticked by default and is not a condition for enjoying the loyalty card.
-You can withdraw it at any time, without giving a reason and as easily as you gave it: via the unsubscribe link on your loyalty card, from the dedicated page provided to you, or by replying to the welcome email.
+You can withdraw it at any time, without giving a reason and as easily as you gave it: via the unsubscribe link on your loyalty card or from the dedicated page provided to you.
 Withdrawing consent stops marketing notifications going forward, without affecting the stamps, points or rewards you have already earned.

 How long your data is kept

-Your data is kept for as long as your loyalty card is active, then for [RETENTION PERIODS] after your last activity or the end of the programme.
+Your data is kept for as long as your loyalty card is active, then for three (3) years after your last activity or the end of the programme.
 The record of your consents is kept for as long as needed to prove they were obtained, in line with CNIL recommendations.
-When you exercise your right to erasure, your identifying data (name, email, phone) is removed through anonymisation, as explained below.
+When you exercise your right to erasure, your identifying data (first name, last name, date of birth) is removed through anonymisation, as explained below.

 Who has access to your data

 Your data is accessible to the responsible business and its authorised staff.
-To provide the service, Mon Carnet Client relies on technical providers acting as sub-processors under contract: a transactional email provider, Cloudinary (hosting of your card images), Apple Wallet and Google Wallet (display and notifications of the card on your device), Stripe (billing of the business, with no access to your loyalty history), and a PostgreSQL database host, [HOSTING PROVIDER].
+To provide the service, Mon Carnet Client relies on technical providers acting as sub-processors under contract: Cloudinary (hosting of your card images), Apple Wallet and Google Wallet (display and notifications of the card on your device), Stripe (billing of the business, with no access to your loyalty history), and a professional infrastructure provider hosting the PostgreSQL database.
 Your data is never sold.
-Some of these providers may process data outside the European Union; in that case, appropriate safeguards (for example the European Commission's standard contractual clauses) are put in place [NON-EU TRANSFERS TO CONFIRM].
+Some of these providers (in particular Apple, Google, Cloudinary and Stripe) are established in the United States: those transfers are covered by the European Commission's EU-US Data Privacy Framework adequacy decision and, where needed, its standard contractual clauses.

 Your rights

 Under the GDPR, you have the right to access your data, and to rectification, erasure, restriction, portability, as well as the right to object and the right to withdraw your marketing consent at any time.
-Your right to erasure is implemented through anonymisation: your identifying data (name, email, phone) is deleted and your account is frozen, while a non-identifying history (number of visits, rewards) may be kept in anonymous form for the business's statistics, without allowing you to be re-identified.
+Your right to erasure is implemented through anonymisation: your identifying data (first name, last name, date of birth) is deleted and your account is frozen, while a non-identifying history (number of visits, rewards) may be kept in anonymous form for the business's statistics, without allowing you to be re-identified.
 You can trigger this erasure yourself from your card, via the dedicated erasure page provided to you, or ask the business to do it for you.

 How to exercise your rights and contact us

-To exercise your rights, send your request to the responsible business at [BUSINESS CONTACT EMAIL], or use the features built into your card (marketing unsubscribe, account erasure).
-Where applicable, you may contact the data protection officer at [DPO/CONTACT EMAIL].
+To exercise your rights, contact the responsible business, in store or through its usual contact details, or use the features built into your card (marketing unsubscribe, account erasure).
+You can also write to contact@moncarnetclient.fr and your request will be passed on to the business.
 If you believe your rights are not being respected, you may lodge a complaint with the French data protection authority (CNIL), 3 Place de Fontenoy, 75007 Paris, France, www.cnil.fr.